jthies/dcse-summerschool/lab2/exercise-2/README.md

    Through the preconditioner (in this case 1x sweep of damped Jacobi (damping = 2/3) per GMRES iteration), the total number of iterations drops from 377 to 294.

-1. Run the solver in parallel on 4 MPI ranks to solve a `Elasticity3D` problem on a 25x12x30 mesh up to a relative tolerance of `tol` = 1.0e-8 and allow 400 Krylov iterations at maximum and use 1 sweep of damped Gauss-Seidel as preconditioner: `mpirun -np 4 ./ex_03_solve --tol=1.0e-8  --maxIters=400 --matrixType=Elasticity3D --nx=25 --ny=12 --nz=30 --withPreconditioner --precType=Gauss-Seidel`
+1. Run the solver in parallel on 4 MPI ranks to solve an `Elasticity3D` problem on a 25x12x30 mesh up to a relative tolerance of `tol` = 1.0e-8 and allow 400 Krylov iterations at maximum and use 1 sweep of damped Gauss-Seidel as preconditioner: `mpirun -np 4 ./ex_03_solve --tol=1.0e-8  --maxIters=400 --matrixType=Elasticity3D --nx=25 --ny=12 --nz=30 --withPreconditioner --precType=Gauss-Seidel`

    Expected output: